-Company/industry sector endorsement/badging/sponsorship/award

-Indicative learning and teaching time (10 hrs per credit): Activity 1.
-Student/tutor interaction: 18 hours Activity (supervision tutorials) Supervision interactions, normally tutorials and formative feedback, provide an environment in which ongoing project work can be discussed in a focused manner with a tutor.
-2. Student learning time: 582 hours Activity (planning, literature, research, active application of methods, writing) These activities are common to all modes of study Students will be expected to undertake activities necessary to produce a dissertation or equivalent artefact which is assessed in terms of the following activities: Critical use of literature to support the investigation.
+Dissertation projects wil l be various but all will be both live and applied Company/engagemen t visits Company/industry sec ctor endorsement/badging/sponsorship/award Indicative learning and teaching time (10 hrs per credit): Activity Student/tutor interaction: 30 hours Activity (supervision tutorials) Supervision interactions, normally tutorials and formative feedback, provide an environment in which ongoing project work can be discussed in a focused manner with a tutor.
+2. Student learning time: 1170 hours Activity (planning, literature, research, active application of methods, writing) These activities are common to all modes of study Students will be expected to undertake activities necessary to produce a dissertation or equivalent artefact which is assessed in terms of the following activities: Critical use of literature to support the investigation.
 Actively use appropriate research methodologies and/or design approaches and techniques relevant to the subject under research.
 Sampling and acquisition of primary evidence; appropriate use of secondary data with sufficient breadth and depth to enable relevant findings to be drawn; or use of facilities within a studio or workshop to produce artefact.
 Develop, coherent and supported discussions and conclusions based upon a critical approach to the research process, methodology employed, findings and analysis of data.
 Quality of academic writing and presentation.
 Accuracy and completeness of citations within the text and references.
-Total hours (1 and 2): 600
+Total hours (1 and 2): 1200